 \subsection{Design of Simulation Study}

-We provide all conditions that we considered in the simulation design in Table \ref{tbl:simu_design}.
-For a model to evaluate longitudinal processes, the most important factor is the number of repeated measures.
-Therefore, one general hypothesis is that the model performs better with an increasing number of repeated measurements.
-We want to examine this hypothesis by simulation studies.
-Accordingly, we selected two different levels of the number of repeated measures: six and ten.
-With the conditions with ten repeated measures, we want to investigate whether the measurement occasions are equally placed or not affects the model performance with an assumption that the study duration is the same across conditions.
-With the other condition, six repeated measurement occasions, we aim to examine how the proposed model performs under a more challenging condition regarding the length of study duration.
-By allowing for a time window with a `medium' width, $(-0.25, +0.25)$ \citep{Coulombe2015ignoring}, around each wave, we obtain individual measurement occasions.
+In order to thoroughly evaluate the proposed parallel LBGM, we designed a comprehensive set of simulation studies, the conditions of which are outlined in Table \ref{tbl:simu_design}.
+The primary factor in the effectiveness of a model designed for longitudinal data is the number of repeated measures.
+We hypothesize that the proposed model's performance would improve with an increasing number of repeated measurements.
+To test this hypothesis, we considered two levels for the number of repeated measures: six and ten.
+For conditions with ten repeated measures, we aim to investigate whether equally-placed study waves or not affects model performance, assuming that the study duration is constant across conditions.
+In the scenario with six repeated measures, we examine the model's performance under a more challenging condition with a shorter study duration.
+Measurement occasions are individuated by a `medium'-width time window, $(-0.25, +0.25)$ around each wave \citep{Coulombe2015ignoring}.

 \tablehere{2}